AlexMDuarte/pc_inventory/README.md

 # PC Inventory Management

 This Python script allows you to manage PC inventory by loading data from CSV files into an SQLite database and providing a GUI interface to view the last 10 entries and search by serial number, memory serial, and board serial.
+Forked from https://github.com/foskasse/pc_inventory

 ## Prerequisites